jakehayes12798/backwords/DESIGN.md

   fresh page load — no cycle-detection/shortcut logic in v1.
 - **Search:** plain text box with autocomplete, backed by `/api/lexemes/search`.

+## Planned Enhancements (not in v1)

+- **Idiom etymology** (already noted above): tracing the origins of idioms/phrases, not just single words.
+- **Word-sense definitions per lexeme.** etymology-db only carries etymological *relationships* — no definitions/glosses, confirmed by inspecting its own columns and real rows (e.g. "cyrnel" (Old English) has only structural relations, no meaning data).
+Without definitions, Backwords can show a word's form changing across history but not its *meaning* changing (e.g.
+  "kernel" narrowing from a general seed/core sense, or the well-documented "navel"/"hub" semantic drift from "central point" to "belly button" specifically) — a real gap, since sense-shift is one of the more interesting parts of etymology.
+  - Wiktionary itself (the same underlying source as etymology-db) does carry definitions, via the MediaWiki Action API (`action=query&prop=...`) or the newer REST API (`/api/rest_v1/page/definition/{term}`) — same CC BY-SA 4.0 license already covering this project, no API key required.
+  - Real complications to plan for before building this: Wiktionary pages are keyed by modern spelling and can hold multiple languages/senses per page, so older/reconstructed ancestor forms (e.g. Proto-Germanic, Proto-Indo-European roots) may have thin or no coverage.
+This would be a second fetch-and-parse import pass (likely one HTTP call per unique lexeme), needing rate-limiting and caching rather than live per-request lookups, writing into a new `Definition` field on `Lexeme` (or a related table if multiple senses need to be preserved).
+  - **Sequencing decision:** build this as a v1.5 enrichment pass *after* the core spine/API/frontend loop works end to end — not woven into the current import pipeline while it's still being built.

 ## Attribution

 This project's dataset derives from [etymology-db](https://github.com/droher/etymology-db)